eventEmitter/em-rewrite/README.md

 ## usage

-create a directory containing the rewrite direcive classes for you project inside your project dir. add n files containing rewrite functionality to that directory. the library will load and insantitate that rewrite classes.
+create a directory containing the rewrite diretive classes for you project inside your project dir. add n files containing rewrite functionality to that directory. the library will load and insantitate that rewrite classes.

 sample rewrite class: